 Admission will also be considered from experienced professionals who do not meet the minimum admission requirements as set out above, who can demonstrate learning based on work and training experience e.g. Individuals employed in a credit role with responsibility for credit decisions in financial services.

-You must be a current member of IOB, or become a member, to register for this programme.
+You must be a current member of IOB, or become a member, to undertake this programme.

 (NFQ Level 8, 10 ECTS)